 Engineering Entrance Exams

-Most of the entrance tests for IITs, IIITs, NITs, CFTIs and other Engineering Colleges in India are held in the months of April / May / June for the academic year starting July / August and results of these tests are published in the months of June/ July/ August.
+Engineering Entrance Exams have always been the hot choice for millions of higher secondary students, who dream to pursue attractive careers in Engineering.
+Most of the national as well as state level Engineering Entrance Tests like JEE (Main & Advanced), IIITs, NITs, CFTIs and for other Engineering Colleges of India, are held in the months of April / May / June for the academic year starting from July / August of the following year.

-Ministry of Human Resource & Development (MHRD), Govt. of India had directed in 2013 to conduct combined entrance tests for all IITs, NITs, IIITs, and all other State & IIT-JEE affiliated Engineering colleges in India in two phases called – JEE (Main) & JEE (Advanced).
-There will be common entrance tests for admissions in undergraduate degree programs in India's government as well as private Engineering/Science Institutions/Colleges/Universities including the IITs.
+The Ministry of Human Resource & Development (MHRD), Govt. of India directed in 2013 to conduct combined entrance tests called Joint Entrance Exam (JEE) for all IITs, NITs, IIITs, and other State & IIT-JEE affiliated Engineering colleges in India.

 The JEE has been divided into two phases: JEE (Main) – A common entrance test for admission to undergraduate degree programs in India's government as well as private Engineering / Science Institutions/ Colleges/ Universities, and the screening test for the IITs.
 JEE (Advanced) – This is conducted for the admission into the very coveted IITs after JEE (Main).

 In 2015, State Governments voluntarily participating in the JEE for admission in the B. Tech / B.E. courses are Gujarat, Maharashtra, Madhya Pradesh, Nagaland and Odisha.
 The candidates seeking admission to the institutions in these states, which were earlier admitting based on their State Level Examination, are also advised to fill in the JEE (Main)-2015 application form online.